 A bulging disc can be a painful experience.
 Discs of cartilage lie between the bones of the spine, or vertebrae.
 These pliable discs have a strong outer layer of cartilage with a gel-like interior and serve to allow the spine maximum flexible movement.
 The discs lose water over time, becoming less pliable and more brittle.
 This can then allow the inner disc material to bulge through a weakened area of the disc and into the spinal column.
-If this bulge occurs near a nerve root or the spinal cord, it will inflame the location and you may experience severe back or neck pain.
+If this bulge occurs near a nerve root or the spinal cord, it will inflame the location, and you may experience severe neck and back pain.

-While many people have a bulging disc and exhibit no painful symptoms, it is important know what you can do if you think you have one.
+While many people have a bulging disc and exhibit no painful symptoms, it is important to know what you can do if you think you have one.

 - Try over-the-counter medications – A pain medication available at your local drug store can help alleviate the initial symptoms of pain that a bulging disc causes.

-Make an Informed Decision
+Make an informed decision